1. Simple SIR model with gamma distributed lengths of stay

 2. How the algorithm work?

-For a given length of stay distribution, we identify the maximum
+For a given dwell-time distribution, we identify the maximum length

-length of stay using its cumulative distribution function.
-Because
+of stay using its cumulative distribution function.
+Because cumulative

-cumulative probability = 0.999 will be set as the maximum length of stay
+probability = 0.999 will be set as the maximum length of stay of the

 is set at 0.001